MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 # Setting up the Host Guardian Service for Always Encrypted with secure enclaves in SQL Server

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, SQL Server 2019
+>Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, SQL Server 2019 CTP 2.0

 [Always Encrypted with secure enclaves](https://docs.microsoft.com/sql/relational-databases/security/encryption/always-encrypted-enclaves) in SQL Server 2019 CTP 2.0 is a feature designed to enable confidential computations on sensitive data stored in a database.
 The Host Guardian Service (HGS) plays an important role in keeping your data safe when a secure enclave, configured for Always Encrypted, is a virtualization-based security (VBS) memory enclave.